Key takeaways

 Designing your scoring model

-Compliance scoring is crucial in India, use this primer on vendor risk assessment tools to track GSTR matching, e invoice compliance, MSME adherence, and certification maintenance.
+Compliance scoring is crucial in India.
+Track GSTR matching, e invoice compliance, MSME adherence, and certification maintenance.
+The ICAI has also published guidance on internal controls that supports structured vendor evaluation frameworks.

 Automated data collection and processing

-Pull data from ERP, quality systems, and payment platforms.
-Update scores weekly or monthly, create exception queues for anomalies, and maintain transparent audit trails.
+Pull data from ERP (like Tally), quality systems, and payment platforms.
+Update scores weekly or monthly.
+Create exception queues for anomalies.
+Maintain transparent audit trails.

 Automated scorecard distribution

-Generate and email vendor scorecards monthly or quarterly, include benchmarks, trends, and action items.
-Tailor formats for vendors, internal users, and executives, and configure alerts for threshold breaches.
+Generate and email vendor scorecards monthly or quarterly.
+Include benchmarks, trends, and action items.
+Tailor formats for vendors, internal users, and executives.
+Configure alerts for threshold breaches.

 Continuous improvement integration

-Link scores to sourcing decisions, track improvements, recalibrate models when business conditions change, and recognize top performers.
+Link scores to sourcing decisions.
+Track improvements.
+Recalibrate models when business conditions change.
+Recognize top performers.

 Vendor Scorecard Software Options